 How to Sign in?

 Once you load up the game, you will be asked to log in.
 Now, you can either log in through your official Steam account or create a new VRChat account.
-Note that you will need a VRChat account if you want to import character models, your own avatars and worlds.
+You will need a VRChat account to import character models and create your own avatars and worlds.

-Not just that, VRChat allows you to interact with people live through your headphones.
-Use the microphone in your VR headset to talk to people.
-The headphones will automatically emit 3D sound from players in order to interact with each other.
+Not just that, VRChat allows you to interact with people living with the help of voice chat.
+Just use the microphone in your VR headset to talk to people.
+Your headphones will automatically provide spacial sound from players for you to interact with each other.

-To do that, open Quick Menu, point towards that player, hit the trigger button and then select Friend.
-You can also receive invitation requests from friends all around the world!
+To do that, open Quick Menu, point towards that player, hit the trigger button on your VR device, and then select Friend.
+You can also receive invitation requests as well.

 Visiting other worlds

-As you will enter VRChat, you will find yourself into the Hub, a central place for all new players.
+As you will enter VRChat, you will find yourself in the Hub, a central place for all new players.
 Hub is home to 16 people at a time, after which a new one is created.
 If you find yourself alone in a hub, wait a few minutes until people show up.